Logo Voyage

 St. Bartolomä, Königsee

 Bavaria (German: Bayern) is the largest federal state (Bundesland) of Germany, situated in the south-east of the country.
 It extends from the middle German hills down into the Alps.
-Bavarian folk culture has shaped many non-Germans' view of Germany, though ironically, much of Bavaria has more in common culturally with its southern neighbours Austria and Switzerland, than with the rest of Germany.
-Stereotypes about Bavaria include leather trousers (Lederhosen), sausages and lots of beer - however, the state has much more to offer to the traveller.
-Along with the Rheinland and Berlin, it is Germany's most popular tourist destination, so expect long lines and high prices, especially in summer and in ski resorts in winter.
+Bavarian folk culture has significantly influenced the international perception of Germany.
+Paradoxically, much of the region shares closer cultural affinities with its southern neighbours, Austria and Switzerland, than with other parts of the German Federal Republic.
+Common stereotypes associated with Bavaria often focus on traditional leather breeches (Lederhosen), various types of sausages, and a significant beer-drinking culture.
+Nevertheless, the federal state provides a diverse range of attractions and heritage for visitors that extends far beyond these traditional tropes.
+Along with the Rhineland and Berlin, it is Germany's most popular tourist destination, so expect long lines and high prices, especially in summer and in ski resorts in winter.

 Regions